-The Company practises prudent liquidity risk management to minimise the mismatch of financial assets and liabilities and to maintain sufficient credit facilities for contingent funding requirement of working capital.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities.
+The Company manages liquidity risk via general banking facilities to minimise the mismatch of financial assets and liabilities and to maintain sufficient credit facilities for contingent funding requirement of working capital.